dmstern/likers-blocker/README.md

 - Confirm and wait for the success message.
 - ✔ DONE.
 All the collected likers of the tweet are blocked. 😇

-## Known Issues and ToDos
+## Found an error or want to suggest a feature?

-If you find a bug or want to suggest new features, [file a new issue](https://github.com/dmstern/likers-blocker/issues/new).
+If you find a bug or want to suggest new features, please [file a new issue](https://github.com/dmstern/likers-blocker/issues/new).

 ## Contribution